marcocondrache/bd-project/docs/functional_analysis.md

 When the user buys, the real amount will be decreased.

 _Do we need to store the booked amount?_

-> Transaction in READ_COMMITTED isolation level
->
-> One table, Carts

 ## Orders